-Traditional dehumidifiers have used calcium chloride to collect moisture from the air, but this chemical is a dangerous substance to have within your home.
-It can cause damage to property and people due to its properties.
+Traditional dehumidifiers have used calcium chloride to collect moisture from the air.
+This chemical is a dangerous substance to have within your home.
+In fact, it can cause damage to property and people due to their properties.

 Calcium chloride is a salt, also known as calcium salt, is edible by people in small amounts.
 It is often used in canning and pickling as it has an extremely salty flavor and can help preserve food.
 However, it is also classified as a severe irritant for the eyes in lab settings.

 The Hazardous Risk and Potential Health Issues